 B.4.2.10 The maintenance procedures to be used for standards developed under the Mode 5 – Integrated liaison will be those currently applied in the organization which has the committee with the administrative responsibility.

-B.4.2.11 If there is a reason, during the development of the project, to change from one mode of operation to another, a recommendation shall be made by both technical committees concerned and submitted to the two TMBs for information.
+B.4.2.11 If there is a reason, during the development of the project, to change from one mode of operation to another, a recommendation shall be made by both technical committees concerned and submitted to the two technical management boards for information.

 Cooperation of secretariats

-The secretariats of the TC/SCs from the two organizations concerned shall cooperate on the implementation of this agreement.
+The secretariats of the technical committees/subcommittees from the two organizations concerned shall cooperate on the implementation of this agreement.
 There shall be a complete information flow on on-going work and availability on demand to each other of working documents, in accordance with normal procedures.

 (normative) Justification of proposals for the establishment of standards